Bengal1/AI-for-Robot/README.md

 # AI-for-Robot
 This is the final project of my B.sc in Elecrical engineering at Tel-Aviv University.
-This project is part of a large project - Self Navigating Robot that purify airplane's cabin from viruses.
+This project is part of a large project - Robot that purify airplane's cabin from viruses.
+The project is Implemented with ROS and have some improvement to be done.

+this project Implements RTAB-Map as well as Gmapping.
+I have found it to improve 2D mapping. the 2D mappinimg of RTAB-Map only is quite noisy and It make it difficult for the robot to navigate in the environment.

+tell about hygie and purebot

+Related Publications:

 maybe something about corona virus